This product is freeze dried. All water molecules have been removed.

 This lyophilized product is shipped at room temperature.
 Please see its certificate of analysis for further storage instructions.

-mGluR1 and mGluR5 receptors signal through Gq/G11 that activates phospholipase C and ultimately produces an increase in inositol trisphosphate and cytosolic Ca2+.
-More downstream signaling pathways include activation of PKC and modulation of Ca2+ and K+ ion channels.
-Activation of signaling pathways independent of G-proteins has also been reported.
+mGluR1 and mGluR5 receptors signal through Gq/G11, that activates phospholipase C and ultimately produces an increase in inositol trisphosphate and cytosolic Ca2+.
+Additional downstream signaling pathways include the activation of PKC and modulation of Ca2+ and K+ ion channels.
+Activation of signaling pathways independent of G-proteins have also been reported.

 mGluR1 is predominantly expressed in nervous tissue although expression in several non-neural cell types has also been described.
 In the brain it is highly expressed in the hippocampus, cerebellum, olfactory bulb and thalamus.